rafaelmaiolla/remote-vscode/README.md

   // Launch the server on start up.
   "remote.onstartup": true

+  // Do not display errors when attempting to listen on remote.port.
+  "remote.squashlistenerror": false
   ```

 * Start the server in the command palette - Press F1 and type `Remote: Start server`, and press `ENTER` to start the server.